Disclosure: We may get commissions for purchases made through links in this post.

 You may have seen a similar formula online on other sites but note that they usually recommend dishwashing detergent such as Dawn.

 That's not a good choice for cats.

 Dr. Miller cautions against using this brand, as it’s an anionic detergent.
 She says such detergents “are very toxic to mucus membranes and eyes… Detergents are very good at removing oils, but what makes them good at that function makes them toxic to some tissues.”
 Dr. Miller recommends using baby shampoo or pure soap instead.

 The above homemade method should take care of the skunk smell without harming your cat.
 Alternatively, your veterinarian may be able to help with bathing Kitty in the clinic.

 Any other options besides those two—and there are many—should be ignored.
 This includes trying to override the scent by dousing the cat with perfume, Febreze, and other masking agents.
 These are temporary, and the smell will always dissipate with time, leaving you with nothing but skunk odor.

-How to Prevent Your Cat from Getting Sprayed Again
+How to Prevent Your Cat from Getting Sprayed By a Skunk

 Whew.
 Finally, it’s all over.

 After treatment at your local veterinarian’s, your cat is home and thankfully, stench-free.
 Now that all's well, how can you go about preventing a recurrence of this nightmare you and your cat just suffered through?